techx/quill/README.md

 #### SMTP

-A dedicated SMTP provider is absolutely required if you want Quill to work for your hackathon.
+A dedicated SMTP provider is absolutely required if you want EZHack to work for your hackathon.
 There are several providers available such as [Mailgun](https://www.mailgun.com) or [Sendgrid](https://sendgrid.com), both part of the GitHub Student Developer Pack.
 After setting this up, fill in the `.env` with the values that your provider gives you.

-#### Quill
+#### EZHack

-There are also several options for hosting Quill itself.
-You can use Heroku by clicking the __Deploy to Heroku__ button above where, after making a Heroku account, you will be able to set the configuration variables and deploy Quill.
-A Dockerfile has also been provided to make it easy to run Quill in a Docker container either on your own server or with your preferred cloud service provider.
+There are also several options for hosting EZHack itself.
+You can use Heroku by clicking the __Deploy to Heroku__ button above where, after making a Heroku account, you will be able to set the configuration variables and deploy EZHack.
+A Dockerfile has also been provided to make it easy to run EZHack in a Docker container either on your own server or with your preferred cloud service provider.
 Don't forget to publish the container's port `3000` to the host machine.
 If using the command line, this is done by using the `-p` flag and specifying which port on the host machine should redirect to port 3000 on the container.

 ## Customizing for your event

-*_If you're using Quill for your event, please add yourself to this [list][users].
+*_If you're using EZHack for your event, please add yourself to this [list][users].
 It takes less than a minute, but knowing that our software is helping real events keeps us going ♥_*

 ### Copy